 Vibe: Solar-Powered Seclusion

-Way down in Southern Maine and about a 45min drive from Portland, a weekend (or 14-day stay if you’re in quarantine) away in this treehouse makes for an ahem elevated stay out in the woods.
-Aside from a hot tub, electric fireplace, sprawling wraparound deck, and three acres all to yourself, it’s a carbon-neutral structure, just like the treehouse of your childhood, but a little more luxe.
-Go wildlife spotting at nearby Littlefield Pond, which is home to snapping turtles, ducks, herons, loons and other native Maine critters.
+Way downeast in Southern Maine and about a 45min drive from downtown Portland, a weekend (or 14-day stay if you’re in quarantine) away in this treehouse makes for an ahem elevated stay out in the woods.
+Aside from a hot tub, amazing views, electric fireplace, sprawling wraparound deck, and three acres all to yourself, it’s a carbon-neutral structure, just like the treehouse of your childhood, but a little more luxe.
+Within walking distance is Littlefield Pond, which is home to snapping turtles, ducks, herons, loons and other native Maine critters.

 Vibe: The Simple Life

-An extremely minimalist interior and two-burner camp cookstove kitchen means this compact riverfront cabin is merely a step above camping (don’t forget your sleeping bag), which is great news for the outdoor-lover who wants more out than in.
+An hours drive from the heart of Portland, Harpswell, and Freeport, an extremely minimalist interior and two-burner camp cookstove kitchen means this compact cabin with beautiful views is merely a step above camping (don’t forget your sleeping bag), which is great news for the outdoor-lover who wants more out than in.
 If that’s you, you’ll revel in having easy access to 400 acres of forests and fields with winding hiking trails.
 If you prefer water to earth launch a kayak from the private dock to paddle around the Androscoggin River or head to Androscoggin Riverlands State Park for snowmobiling, ATV trails and more.